aaroniumii/pyretrieveGPT2/README.md

 3. Typer: To handle the interactive command line interface.
 4. Rich: To format console output.

 Please refer to the requirements.txt file for a complete list of dependencies.
-Or you can install these packages with pip:

 Any improvement is welcome.